shneoh/k3s_infra_training/day2/lab10/README.md

 ```bash
 kubectl create -f ui-ingress.yaml
 ```
-|| Rememeber to EDIT the file and change the XX value!!
+>> Remember to EDIT the file and change the XX value!!

 * Run the following to get the address of ingress